n-mounier/bGWAS/README.md

 # bGWAS
 [//]:========================================

+:information_source: package under development

 ## Overview
 [//]:-------------------------------

-bGWAS is an R-package to perform a bayesian GWAS, using summary statistics.
-It compares the observed Z-score from a conventional GWAS to a prior z-score, calculated from prior GWASs publicly available (currently, a set of 58 studies, to be updated).
+bGWAS is an R-package to perform a Bayesian GWAS, using summary statistics as input.
+Briefly, it compares the observed Z-score from a conventional GWAS to a prior Z-score, calculated from publicly available GWASs (currently, a set of 58 studies, last update dd-mm-yyyy - hereinafter referred to as "prior GWASs").
+Only GWASs having a significant influence on the conventional GWAS (identified using a multivariate Mendelian Randomization (MR) approach) are used to calculate the prior Z-scores.
-Observed Z-scores and priors are compared using Bayes Factors, and empirical p-values are calculated using a permutation approach.
+Observed and prior Z-scores are compared using Bayes Factors, and empirical p-values are calculated using a permutation approach.

++The main functions are:
--   `bGWAS()` ...
+-   `bGWAS()` -  core function that will return
--   `availableStudies()` ...
+-   `availableStudies()` will directly return the available GWASs that are available as priors
--   `selectStudies()` ...
+-   `selectStudies()` allows a quick selection of GWASs as priors
--   `bGWASfromPrior()`  # NOT IMPLEMENTED YET
+-   `bGWASfromPrior()` does ... # NOT IMPLEMENTED YET

 ## Installation
 [//]:-------------------------------

 * Download Z-Matrix files :
+These files contains the Z-scores for all prior GWASs (before and after imputation) and were created ...
+Z-scores before imputation are used for multivariate MR.
+Z-scores after imputation are used to calculate the prior Z-scores.

 `wget --no-check-certificate https://drive.switch.ch/index.php/s/pxZsWY88RSDsO8K/download -O ZMatrices.tar.gz`

 `tar xzvf ZMatrices.tar.gz`

 Size ~ 2.09 GB